ingonyama-zk/ingopedia/src/zksnarks.md

 # ZKSNARKS

-A collection of resources explainig ZKSnarks.
+A collection of resources explaining ZKSnarks.

 ---